Privacy Notice Electoral Registration Officer / Returning Officer

 We use this information to enable us to carry out specific functions for which we are responsible and to provide you with a statutory service, as set out in the Representation of the People Act 1983, Electoral Administration Act 2013, Senedd and Elections (Wales) Act 2020, Local Government and Elections (Wales) Act 2020 and associated regulations.

 The Electoral Registration Officer / Returning Officer is the Data Controller and is registered with the information Commissioner’s Office under registration reference Z5776408.
-The Data Controller: Colin Everett, Flintshire County Council, County Hall, Mold, Flintshire.
+The Data Controller: Neal Cockerton, Flintshire County Council, County Hall, Mold, Flintshire.
 CH7 6NR

 What information is recorded?